A Model of Macroscopic Geometrical Uncertainty: Experimental Tests

 The statistical properties of the noise are estimated in ref.\cite{Hogan:2010zs}.
 In a standard Michelson interferometer, the power spectral density of position noise in conventional units (variance of fractional arm length difference fluctuation per frequency interval), at frequencies low compared with $c/L_a$, is given approximately by the Planck time:

+More precisely, the time-domain autocorrelation of the noise in the signal stream of an interferometer with arm length $L$, and hence the frequency spectrum of fluctuations, can be related to the causal structure of the emergent space-time.
+Let $X(t)$ denote the position difference of a beamsplitter between two directions, as measured by the phase of light at the asymmetric port of an interferometer.
+The noise autocorrelation is given by

+The zero lag value $\Xi(\tau=0)$ corresponds to the width of the wave function, and is given exactly by the absolute value derived here, Eq. (\ref{exact}).
+As noted above, the author regards this value as better motivated than that given in \cite{Hogan:2010zs}.

-Care must be taken in using quoted limits, since the quantum-geometry effect on the signal depends on the interferometer layout in ways that significantly differ from gravitational wave response.
+The detailed time structure of the signal depends on the causal structure of the space-time inhabited by the interferometer, as shown in Figure (\ref{causal}).
+Here, the exact prediction for the time correlation and frequency spectrum depends on the detailed optical layout of the interferometer in space.
+Predicted spectra for several examples are given in ref.\cite{Kwon:2014yea}.
+Care must be taken in using quoted limits from estimates of strain noise, since the quantum-geometry effect on the signal depends on the interferometer layout in ways that significantly differ from gravitational wave response.
 However, it is clear that existing interferometers\cite{GEO2011} already rule out such fluctuations for commutators significantly larger than the Planck scale.

 If two separate interferometers have mirrors in nearly the same positions, separated by much less than $L_a$, their geometrical position states are entangled, so fluctuations in their signals are correlated in a way that depends on the experimental configuration.
 The effect of entangled quantum-geometrical position fluctuations can be separated in this way from other sources of environmental or quantum noise.